 Address: 1380 rue Sherbrooke Ouest, Montreal

 Admission: $23 (31 and up), $15 (13-30), $11.50 (on Wednesdays)

 Museum of Sound

 The institution is named after Emile Berliner, a German-born immigrant who invented an early microphone and patented the world’s first gramophone.
-During his career, he founded several companies that produced gramophones in different nations around the world, and the Museum of Sound is actually located in a building once owned by his Montreal-based company.
+During his career, he founded companies that produced gramophones in several nations around the world, and the Museum of Sound is actually located in a building once owned by his Montreal-based company.

 The museum is a fascinating exhibit that brings the history of audio production and music recording to life.
 Make sure that you stop by before leaving Montreal!

 Hours: Open Monday through Friday from 10 a.m. to 4 p.m.
 Guided tours available on Saturday and Sunday from 2 p.m. to 5 p.m.